jwilsson/spotify-web-api-php/docs/examples/access-token-with-pkce-flow.md

     'REDIRECT_URI'
 );

+$state = $_GET['state'];

+// Fetch the stored state value from somewhere.
+A session for example

+if ($state !== $storedState) {
+    // The state returned isn't the same as the one we've stored, we shouldn't continue die('State mismatch');
+}

 // Request a access token using the code from Spotify and the previously created code verifier
 $session->requestAccessToken($_GET['code'], $verifier);

 $accessToken = $session->getAccessToken();
 $refreshToken = $session->getRefreshToken();

 // Store the access and refresh tokens somewhere.
-In a database for example.
+In a session for example

 // Send the user along and fetch some data! header('Location: app.php');